 ERGs are an important facet of AMD’s culture.
 They augment our workplace culture as well as suggest improvements to policies and programs that help make AMD a great place to work.

 Current ERGs at AMD

 AMD Go Green – AMD Green Teams are formed in several locations.
 They aim to educate and inspire AMDers around the globe to conserve resources, save money, and improve the environment.

-AMD Pride - The mission of the Lesbian, Gay, Bisexual, Transgender (LGBT) and Allies of AMD Pride is to promote a positive and inclusive environment for all employees, regardless of sexual orientation or gender identity, through education, networking, and workplace collaboration.
+AMD Pride - The mission of the Lesbian, Gay, Bisexual, Transgender (LGBT) and Allies of AMD Pride is to promote a positive and inclusive environment for the entire workforce, regardless of sexual orientation or gender identity, through education, networking, and workplace collaboration.

 AMD Women’s Forum (AWF) - The AWF strives to build a respected and innovative company through the collaboration and contributions of women.